Home

 I can't move the Motorhome until the front stabilizer goes up.
 Thanks for anything you can do to help me.

-Sorry to hear that you are going through this.
+ANSWER: Hi Andy sorry to hear that you are going through this.
 There are a couple of things you can try before you have to call out the professionals to take a look.
 The jacks on your Motorhome are made by Powergear.

 Here is what Powergear recommends you do if your leveling jacks do not fully retract.
 First check your jacks to see if they have grease fittings on them.
-If they do; use a grease gun and shoot some Lithium Grease into the fittings.
+If they do;

 Next using a clean cloth you need to clean off the jack chrome rod and spray it with some Silicone Spray (Do not use WD40).